Currier and Ives: The firm

 The firm Currier and Ives described itself as "Publishers of Cheap and Popular Prints".
 At least 7,500 lithographs were published in the firm's 72 years of operation.
 Artists produced two to three new images every week for 64 years (1834–1895), producing more than a million prints by hand-colored lithography.
-For the original drawings, Currier & Ives employed or used the work of many celebrated artists of the day including James E. Buttersworth, Charles R. Parsons, George Inness, Thomas Nast, C.H.
-Moore, and Eastman Johnson.
+For the original drawings, Currier and Ives employed or used the work of many celebrated artists of the day, including James E. Buttersworth, George Inness, Thomas Nast, Eastman Johnson, and others.
 The stars of the firm were Arthur Fitzwilliam Tait, who specialized in sporting scenes; Louis Maurer, who executed genre scenes; George H. Durrie, who supplied winter scenes; and Frances Flora Bond Palmer, who liked to do picturesque panoramas of the American landscape, and who was the first woman in the United States to make her living as a full-time artist.

 All lithographs were produced on lithographic limestone printing plates on which the drawing was done by hand.
 A stone often took over a week to prepare for printing.
 Each print was pulled by hand.
 Prints were hand-colored by a dozen or more women, often immigrants from Germany with an art background.
-They worked in assembly-line fashion, one color to a worker, and who were paid $6 for every 100 colored prints.
+They worked in assembly-line fashion, one color to a worker, and were paid $6 for every 100 colored prints.
 The favored colors were clear and simple, and the drawing was bold and direct.

 The earliest lithographs were printed in black and then colored by hand.
 As new techniques were developed, publishers began to produce full-color lithographs that gradually developed softer, more painterly effects.
 Skilled artist lithographers such as John Cameron, Fanny Palmer, and others became known for their work and signed important pieces.
 Artists such as A. F. Tait became famous when their paintings were reproduced as lithographs.

 Currier and Ives was the most prolific and successful company of lithographers in the U.S. Its lithographs represented every phase of American life, and included the themes of hunting, fishing, whaling, city life, rural scenes, historical scenes, clipper ships, yachts, steamships, the Mississippi River, Hudson River scenes, railroads, politics, comedy, gold mining, winter scenes, commentary on life, portraits, and still lifes.
 From 1866 on, the firm occupied three floors in a building at 33 Spruce Street in New York: